Estuary

 • Are there any free ETL tools available?

-Yes, there are several free ETL tools available, including Estuary's free plan, which provides up to 2 connectors and 10 GB of data per month.
-Other options include open source Airbyte, Meltano, and Singer, though they may require more technical expertise to set up and maintain.
+Yes, several free ETL tools are available, including Estuary's free plan, which provides up to 2 connectors and 10 GB of data per month.
+Other options include open-source Airbyte, Meltano, and Singer, though they may require more technical expertise to set up and maintain.

 • How do you choose the best ETL tool for your business?